LLNL/axom/src/docs/sphinx/coding_guide/coding_guidelines.rst

 .. ##

 =========================================================
-1 Modifying Code and Deviating from Guidelines
+1 Changing Existing Code
 =========================================================

 -----------------------------------
-Follow Existing Toolkit Code Style
+Follow Existing Code Style
 -----------------------------------

-1.1 When modifying existing code, the style conventions already in use in the file **must** be followed.
+1.1 When modifying existing code, the style conventions already in use in each file **must** be followed.
 This is not intended to stifle personal creativity - mixing style is disruptive and may cause confusion for users and fellow developers.